mamewotoko/malarm/README.md

 ## TODO
 - implement music player as Service to play long time
-- display listbox when multiple candidates are offered by voice recognition engine
+- remove duplicate time when time is specified by voice
 - make COOL widget to set alarm (make clock widget?)
 - complete help page using git pages
 - fix crash bug when photo of bijo-linux is long pressed